uport-project/specs/transports/index.md

 ### Redirect callback type

-In this case the callback url is opened by the Uport mobile app with the response parameters added to the fragment component using the "application/x-www-form-urlencoded" format.
+In this case the callback url is opened by the uPort mobile app with the response parameters added to the fragment component using the "application/x-www-form-urlencoded" format.

 ### HTTP post callback type